It’s hard out here for a creative entrepreneur.

-There is more to life than working a job you hate and paying bills until you die.
-Who knew?!
+It turns out we were right all along: There is more to life than working a job you hate and paying bills until you die.

-If you have a creative business, but you’re scared of being called a copy-cat, no worries.
-I got you.
-In this post, I’m going to tell you exactly how to stand out from the crowd.
+If you have a creative business, but you’re scared of copying others in your field, I have good news.
+In this post, I’m sharing exactly how to be different!

 Disclaimer: This post contains affiliate links.
-If you sign up/purchase through my link, I make an itty-bitty commission, at no additional cost to you.
-Read my full disclosure here if you need help falling asleep.
+If you sign up/purchase through my link, I make a commission, at no additional cost to you.
+This allows me to continue to do what I love while creating free and helpful content for you!
+Read my full disclosure here.

 The secret to standing out in an over-crowded industry

-There are gazillions of bloggers, wellness coaches, photographers, and artists these days.
-Hell, people even make money cosplaying (dream job).
+There are gazillions of bloggers, business coaches, photographers, and artists these days.
+People even make money cosplaying (dream job).
 And you know what?
 Good for them!

 But how can you stand out when so many others are doing the same thing?